Chapter 1. Introduction

 SolarWinds

-Their analysis indicated that the SolarWinds’ networks had been compromised in late 2019 and their software tampered with, so that a software update that was pushed to all its clients contained a backdoor that would allow the adversaries access to those networks as well.
-This was not the first software-based supply chain attack; however it was notable for its size and scale - estimates suggested that over 18,000 of SolarWinds’ customers were impacted.
+Their analysis indicated that the SolarWinds networks had been compromised in late 2019 and their software tampered with, in that a software update that was pushed to all its clients contained a backdoor that would allow the adversaries access to those networks as well.
+This was not the first software-based supply chain attack; however, it was notable for its size and scale—estimates suggested that more than 18,000 SolarWinds customers were impacted.
 It was also notable for its response, which, 20 years after Moonlight Maze, showed how far cyber threat intelligence has come as a discipline.
 Once identified, FireEye published a blog post with details about the incident and ways for others to detect activity on their network.
-Additional teams jumped in to analyze activity on their networks and continued to share indicators and findings, both publicly and through established threat sharing groups, allowing a picture of the overall attack to quickly develop.
+Additional teams jumped in to analyze activity on their networks and continued to share indicators and findings, both publicly and through established threat-sharing groups, allowing a picture of the overall attack to quickly develop.
 The Department of Homeland Security published guidance on supply chain attacks, taking the response from a mentality of just reacting to one isolated incident to thinking about how this new information shapes the way the industry should think about preparing for intrusions in the future.
-While certainly not a perfect process, SolarWinds illustrates the direction that cyber threat intelligence can play in incident response and how it can help not only the organizations directly impacted but help to surface important lessons for others.
+While certainly not a perfect process, the SolarWinds compromise illustrates the role that cyber threat intelligence can play in incident response and how it not only can help the organizations directly impacted but also can help to surface important lessons for others.

-Both the Axiom Group attacks and the SolarWinds software supply chain intrusion were information-seeking, espionage-related attacks, but nation-state sponsored attackers aren’t the only thing that incident responders have to worry about.
+Both the Axiom Group attacks and the SolarWinds software supply chain intrusion were information-seeking, espionage-related attacks, but nation-state-sponsored attackers aren’t the only thing that incident responders have to worry about.
 Financially motivated criminal activity is also evolving, and those actors are also working hard to stay ahead of defenders and incident responders.
-One of the most significant tactic changes for financially motivated criminals in recent years is the move to ransomware.
+One of the most significant tactical changes for financially motivated criminals in recent years is the move to ransomware.
 Ransomware attacks use tools to encrypt data on a network and then charge a ransom for the key to decrypt the data.
-The concept of ransomware has been around for decades; however its usage has increased drastically since 2012, along with its impact.
-Although ransomware attacks do not always involve strategic and coordinated attacks against multiple organizations, the groups executing ransomware attacks often target different victims using the same tactics, toolsets, and often even targeting information.
-Defenders working against these financially motivated attacks can also leverage intelligence-drive incident response to identify early indications that their networks have been breached by these actors before the actual encryption process has begun.
+The concept of ransomware has been around for decades; however, its usage has increased drastically since 2012, along with its impact.
+Although ransomware attacks do not always involve strategic and coordinated attacks against multiple organizations, the groups executing ransomware attacks often target different victims using the same tactics, the same toolsets, and often the same targeting information.
+Defenders working against these financially motivated attacks can also leverage intelligence-driven incident response to identify early indications that their networks have been breached by these actors before the actual encryption process has begun.

 Conclusion

-Despite the many advances in the computer security field, attackers continue to adapt - but they do not have to outpace defenders.
-Intelligence-driven incident response allows us to learn from attackers; to identify their motivations, processes, and behaviors; to identify their activities even as they seek to outwit our defenses and detection methods.
+Despite the many advances in the computer security field, attackers continue to adapt—but they do not have to outpace defenders.
+Intelligence-driven incident response allows us to learn from attackers; to identify their motivations, processes, and behaviors; and to identify their activities even as they seek to outwit our defenses and detection methods.
 The more we know about attackers, the better we can prevent, detect, and respond to their actions.

 We have reached the point where a structured and repeatable process for implementing intelligence in the incident-response process is necessary, and this book aims to provide insight into that process.
-Throughout this book, we provide various models and methods that can be viewed as the building blocks of intelligence-driven incident response, as well as the background as to why these models are beneficial to and integrate with incident response.
+Throughout this book, we provide various models and methods that can be viewed as the building blocks of intelligence-driven incident response.
+We discuss why these models are beneficial and how they integrate with incident response.
 There is no one-size-fits-all approach.
 In many cases, the incident or the organization will dictate which specific combination of models and approaches fits best.
-Understanding the foundational principles of intelligence and incident response, as well as the specific methods for integrating them, will allow you to build a process for intelligence-driven incident response that will work for you and to develop that process to meet the needs of your organization.
+Understanding the foundational principles of intelligence and incident response, as well as the specific methods for integrating them, will allow you to develop and build a process for intelligence-driven incident response that will work for you and the needs of your organization.

 Get Intelligence-Driven Incident Response, 2nd Edition now with the O’Reilly learning platform.